Riku148/Riku148/README.md

   <img src="https://github.com/devicons/devicon/blob/master/icons/flutter/flutter-original.svg" title="Git" **alt="Git" width="40" height="40"/>
 </div>

-## 📸 Project Information
+## 📸 Project Previews
-My repositories here are private, but if you're interested in something, let me know, and I can provide access.
+My repositories are private, but I can provide access to anyone interested.
 Currently I'm working on Flutter apps (mobile development).
 I also have older Android and Unity game projects yet to be uploaded to Github.
-Here are a few of my web-projects:
+Below are previews of some of my web-projects:
 - Cars Application (100% Golang): A simple car data viewer that uses a local API.
   > No preview available, but the gif below shows basic functionality.
 - Movie-Game Catalog (Angular): An app for tracking watched movies and played games, with data stored in Firebase.